wmhilton-stoplight/platform-docs/2a.-style-guides/style-guides-and-git.md

 ### Spectral Files

-[Spectral rulesets](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) (usually called `.spectral.json`) are migrated to the Sytle Guide format and can be viewed and modified on the **Styles** tab.
+[Spectral rulesets](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) (usually called `.spectral.json`) are migrated to the Style Guide format and can be viewed and modified on the **Styles** tab.
 Code view is not available at this time.

 When you push changes made to this ruleset to Git, the `.spectral.json` file is updated in your repository.